-Indicator Title 20.
+Indicator Title 25.
 A Verification service used by employers and institutions Definition The NQF Amendment Act provides for the referral of all qualifications or part-qualifications presented for study, employment or appointment to SAQA for verification or evaluation.
-Learner achievements on the NLRD are used to verify national qualification achievements.
+Learner achievements on the NLRD, where available are used to verify national qualification achievements.
 The qualifications of persons seeking employment and further study must be verified for correctness to aid employment appointments.
 Applications for verification are received mainly from organisations that have shortlisted candidates for jobs.
 Applications are made on a specific template.
 Generally, applications are received in batches which vary in size from a single application to several hundreds of applications.
 The purpose of this indicator is to complete all applications received for the verification of national qualifications within 25 working days.

-Source of Data Email applications from clients; NLRD; other data sources if the information is not on the NLRD Method of calculation/assessment Applications are received via email and checked for completeness.
+Source of Data Applications from clients; NLRD; other data sources if the information is not on the NLRD Method of calculation/assessment Applications are received and checked for completeness.
 Incomplete are returned to the applicant.
 Those that meet the criteria are captured on the Verifications database and assigned to a batch verifier to commence with the verifications process.
 All verification requests must be completed and the results presented to the client within 25 working days of being captured on the Verifications Database.
-Assumptions It is assumed that most clients will request the normal verification service.
-In cases where clients request their results in a shorter time and pay the premium rate for the faster service, then these service standards and timelines must be adhered to.
+Under conditions of lockdown, it may not be possible for qualification achievements that require an information partner to confirm its authenticity, to be completed in 25 working days.
+SAQA will therefore allow for a 10% variation for qualification achievement verification if the data is not on the NLRD.
+I.e SAQA will allow for 10% of qualification achievements that require information from data sources, to take longer than 25 working days.
+Assumptions It is assumed that the majority of requests for verification are for qualification achievements that are loaded on the NLRD.
 Disaggregation of beneficiaries (where applicable) N/A Spatial transformation (where applicable) N/A Reporting cycle Quarterly accumulated to the annual target Desired performance The actual performance should equal or exceed the expected performance Indicator responsibility Senior Manager: Authentication Services